The Hardcore Holidayoff

 Bloise’s hair stands on end, but he doesn’t look particularly bothered.
 If Harmony didn’t know better, and she’s quite certain she absolutely does, she would almost guess that he didn’t want her.

-“Touch,” she sighs out, maintaining a firm eye contact with the really outstandingly-handsome man.
+“Forget these morons.
+We’re going to find somewhere private, and you’re going to-” she leans in at the very brim between their lips.
+“Touch,” she sighs out, maintaining a firm eye contact with the outstandingly handsome mage.
 “Me,” she adds at the end of the stare.

 “Ha!
 Human mating rituals are gay!“